LetaEmiru1/printf/README.md

 # printf project
-formating function.this function behaves exactly like the standarde printf function.
+This function behaves exactly like the standard printf function.